-The SECAT Program will pay the lesser amount of either 1 or 2 towards the project.
+The SECAT Program will pay the lesser amount of either 1 or 2 towards the project, subject to a maximum funding of 50% of the total purchase price of the replacement vehicle including taxes and delivery fees.
+Leased vehicles are subject to a maximum funding of 50% of the total capitalized cost of the lease or the lesser amount of options 1 & 2 above.
 All funds issued by the SECAT Program must be applied towards the stated vehicle.